Doishy/Doomsday-Codex/articles/Check_the_Statisteks.md

 by.
 If I were to go into a room and be told I was playing against Elves and Lands I would be very happy.
 If I was told it was Eldrazi and Force of Will/Hymn to Tourach/Ethersworn Canonist.dec then I would be less so.

 First of all let's take a moment to appreciate the variety of the format.
-Across the results we have a total of [[NUMBER]] different decks which is great.
+Across the results we have a total of 97 different decks which is great.
 We did go through the results and tidy up certain decks where minor naming coventions might give the illusion of difference but they are the same for all intents and purposes (Dragon Stompy and Goblin Stompy).
 I'm sorry if by doing this I offend any archetypes however sometimes key subtle differences are just too subtle.
-The highest represented deck across all our results only had a net share of [[PERCENTAGE]] of the meta we have faced so far which is nice.
+The highest represented deck across all our results only had a net share of 9.04% of the meta we have faced so far which is nice.

 Now if we were to split our dicussion for each deck we would have a hard time and this would be a much longer article (though it is pretty long anyways so thankyou if you have made it this far).
 Often when talking about archetypes people will split